siren-js/spec-extensions/README.md

 ```

 Since the `method` member was omitted, `GET` is used.
 The `type` member was also
-omitted but is always assumed to be `application/x-www-form-urlencoded` for
+omitted, but `application/x-www-form-urlencoded` is always used for `GET`
-`GET` actions.
+actions.

 If the `method` were explicityly `POST`, then the request will instead look as
 follows: